Please see important information below if you plan to choose a major in the biological sciences:

-BIOL 121, BIOL 125, and CHEM 111 are offered in the fall semester; and BIOL 132, BIOL 126, and CHEM 112 are offered in the spring semester.
-BIOL 121-132 and CHEM 111-112 are offered during the summer as well.
+2.)
+Consider taking BIOL 121-132 (or BIOL 125-126) and CHEM 111-112 during the first year.
+These year-long sequences are prerequisites for other required courses in all three majors.
+BIOL 121 and BIOL 125 are offered in the fall semester, and BIOL 132 and BIOL 126 are offered in the spring.
+BIOL 121-132 and CHEM 111-112 are also offered during summer.
 A grade of C- or better must be earned in each of these courses.